 These people firmly believe “If it ain’t broke, don’t fix it”

-Therefore, it is important to launch a change in management program to make them understand why business and them have to go through the pain and why the grass is greener on the other side.
+Therefore, it is important to launch a change in a management program to make them understand why business and they have to go through the pain and why the grass is greener on the other side.

 8. Poor Technology Planning

-Lack of adequate technical expertise and adequate technology infrastructure for supporting project requirements, this ERP implementation risk factors include: technological newness (need for new hardware and software), application size (project scope, number of users and team diversity), application complexity and failure of technology to meet specifications.
+Lack of adequate technical expertise and adequate technology infrastructure for supporting project requirements, these ERP implementation risk factors include technological newness (need for new hardware and software), application size (project scope, number of users and team diversity), application complexity and failure of technology to meet specifications.

 Any business is planning to implement ERP or upgrade the new one should be mindful of:

 - All the risks associated with the recruitment and retention of IT/ERP Subject Matter Expert professionals;

 - Insufficient internal expertise;

 - Failure to mix internal and external expertise effectively;

 - Failure to keep to the standard specifications which the software supports;